Netflix/msl/README.md

 # Message Security Layer

 <img src="https://github.com/Netflix/msl/raw/gh-pages/images/msl-logo.gif" alt="MSL Logo" align="left" hspace="20" vspace="0"/>
-Message Security Layer (MSL) is an extensible and flexible secure messaging protocol that can be used to transport data between two or more communicating entities.
+Message Security Layer (MSL) is an extensible and flexible secure messaging framework that can be used to transport data between two or more communicating entities.
 Data may also be associated with specific users, and treated as confidential or non-replayable if so desired.

 <br clear="all"/>

 ## Documentation

-The [MSL Protocol](https://github.com/Netflix/msl/wiki/) provides a complete description of the protocol and implementation requirements.
+The [MSL Framework](https://github.com/Netflix/msl/wiki/) provides a complete description of the framework and its implementation requirements.
 The [Configuration Guide](https://github.com/Netflix/msl/wiki/Configuration-Guide) presents some common client and server MSL configurations.
-The protocol and configuration guide were reviewed by an external security firm.
+The framework documentation and configuration guide were reviewed by an external security firm.
 No issues were identified.

 The set of public interfaces and classes an application must implement and use is documented in the [Public Javadoc](http://netflix.github.com/msl/javadoc-public/).
 Documentation on all of the code, including internal classes and private methods, can be found in the full [Javadoc](http://netflix.github.com/msl/javadoc/).